TeamRizu/outfox-wiki/content/user-guide/meta/faq.md

 Project OutFox uses XInput, it means controllers need to get mapped first and then never again. _It means every single controller should work with Project OutFox_

-The game doesn't even try to automap things yet, there's a [tutorial step-by-step how to map](https://projectoutfox.com/help/controllers)
+The game doesn't even try to auto-map things yet, there's a [tutorial step-by-step how to map](https://projectoutfox.com/help/controllers)

 ## Q: I'm new to this community and I don't understand many terms, could you explain what they mean?